 A small group of sled dog enthusiasts got together in the fall of 1985 and formulated a plan to bring distance sled dog racing to Montana.
 This first race, the Montana Governor’s Cup 500 Sled Dog Race, took place in February 1986 and ran from Helena to Lincoln, Ovando, Seeley Lake, Condon and back to Helena, making it the first 500 mile continuous sled dog race in Montana.

 Jack Beckstrom was one of the original founders of Race to the Sky.
-It was his vision in the very beginning and for the next 34 years, he worked tirelessly to make sure this race thrived, attracting dog mushers from all over the lower 48, Canada and Alaska.
-The race changed its name to Race to the Sky in 1990 showing the elevation climbs … almost to the sky, the mountains and great scenery.
+It was his vision to bring distance racing to Montana and for the next 34 years, he worked tirelessly to make sure this race thrived, attracting dog mushers from all over the lower 48, Canada, England, Scotland and Alaska.
+The race changed its name to Race to the Sky in 1990 depicting the elevation climbs almost to the sky, the mountains and great scenery.